|

 "Jean has grown as an artist in both technique and in message," espouses Jean's husband, Rik Phillips,

 a fine art sculptor.
 "There's humor.
 There's pathos.
 There's composition, contrast, texture.
-I'm proud
+I'm proud of

-of what she has accomplished."
+what she has accomplished."

 Most recently, Bradley has painted a series of dramatic portraits of outrageous self-proclaimed uber-artist, Brother

 Andy.
 "What she does is landscapes," informs the larger-than-life artist, Brother Andy.
-"That
+"That vista

-It's knowing you have been immortalized through creativity."
+you have been immortalized through creativity."

 Jean is also currently scheduled to be published in an up-coming art book entitled "Santa Monica Art"